PRiMeFlow: Capturing Complex Expression Heterogeneity in Perturbation Response Modelling: Experiments

 \subsection{PRiMeFlow captures heterogeneous gene expressions}

 In Figure~\ref{fig:srivatsan_pca_scatter}, we take 1,000 sampled cells from each model and project them into the same PCA space as the reference test data in the \srivatsan{} dataset.
 The reference cells including control and perturbed cells, cluster naturally into three cell lines that are K562, A549, and MCF-7.
-We select two random conditions that are Ellagic acid in a549 and Pirarubicin in k562.
+We select two random conditions, which are Ellagic acid in a549 and Pirarubicin in k562.
 The ground truth perturbed cells are colored in green.

-In both cases, PRiMeFlow (CFG=1) has shown a closer fit to the ground truth perturbed cells at a distributional level, confirmed by its superior MMD metrics in both gene expression and PCA spaces.
-This suggests PRiMeFlow is less prone to mode collapsing, especially compared to traditional methods such as SAMS-VAE and Latent Additive, which have struggled to properly cover the whole target distribution.
+In both cases, the projection illustrates how gene expression from PRiMeFlow (CFG=1) is fitted more closely to ground truth perturbed cells at a distributional level compared to baseline methods, confirmed by its superior MMD metrics in both gene expression and PCA space.
+This suggests PRiMeFlow is less prone to mode collapse, especially compared to traditional methods such as SAMS-VAE and Latent Additive, which struggled to properly cover the whole target distribution.
 This is in line with observations made in PerturBench~\citep{wu2024perturbench}.

-FM PCA has also shown strong distribution-fitting capability, but it is worth pointing out that in terms of MMD computed in the PCA space, PRiMeFlow still outperforms FM PCA.
+FM PCA also demonstrates strong distribution-fitting capability, but it is worth pointing out that in terms of MMD computed in the PCA space, PRiMeFlow still outperforms FM PCA.
 Notably, while the visualizations rely on only the top two principal components (PCs), the PCA-based MMD is robustly computed using 30 PCs.

-Interestingly, in the case of Ellagic acid in a549, increasing CFG weight from 1 to 5 led to improved DEG recall performance at the cost of other distributional metrics, resulting in distortion in the visualization.
+Interestingly, in the case of Ellagic acid in a549, increasing CFG weight from 1 to 5 led to improved DEG recall performance at the cost of other distributional metrics, resulting in a distortion in the visualization.
 Nevertheless, amplifying the perturbational effect can benefit certain downstream tasks that are focused on perturbation-specific DEGs.
 Overall, this crucial trade-off highlights the importance of looking at a comprehensive set of evaluation metrics, and that selection of models should be based on needs of the biological tasks.
+Additional visualization results in \srivatsan{} and \jiang{} datasets are shown in Appendix section~\ref{sec:add_pca_sri} and~\ref{sec:add_pca_jiang}.